 Amid it, our initiative is important because, like in every war, the first casualty is truth – as western media tacitly acknowledge with their claim to be fighting an ‘information war’.
 However, the fog of war can be penetrated.
 We aim to make available the news and analysis that is being produced despite it, and which needs to be accessible if we are to have an informed citizenry.
 We aim to realise its right to information.

-The site is managed by the Geopolitical Economy Society with the aid of a small volunteer editorial group.
+The site is managed by the Geopolitical Economy Research Group with the aid of a small volunteer editorial group.
 Until now, we have chiefly funnelled existing material but we both make and welcome original contributions.
 Your donations to and/or membership of, the society, and your direct help in providing or editing the site, will ensure we can fulfil our vital mission.

 The New Cold War: Ukraine and beyond (New Cold War.org) was launched in November 2014 with the aim of providing accurate information about the Ukraine conflict and its rapidly-widening consequences.
 A non-profit source of public information, it relied on a network of correspondents independent of all states and associated propaganda machines.